Leibniz University Hannover Publication Guidelines

 Name Surname, Leibniz University Hannover, Institute of Technical Chemistry, Callinstraße 5, 30167 Hannover, Germany

-• Multiple institutional affiliation
+• Multiple institutional affiliations

 Name Surname ¹²